geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 	Select the **Admin** app.
 This opens the **Microsoft 365 admin center**.

-12. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **...Show All** to display all the navigation menu options.
+12. In the **Microsoft 365 admin center**, in the left-hand navigation pane, select **...Show all** to display all the navigation menu options.

 13. In the left-hand navigation pane, select **Settings**, and then in the **Settings** group, select **Settings**.